nprapps/nprapps.github.com/_posts/2018-02-07-summmer-2018-designer-developer-internship.markdown

 ---
-layout: redirect
+layout: post
-redirect_url: /2018/02/07/summer-2018-designer-developer-internship.html
+title: "Be our design/code/?? intern for summer 2018!"
 description: "Are you data-curious, internet savvy, and interested in journalism?
 Do you draw, design, or write code?
 We are looking for you."
-author: Alyson Hurt and Brittany Mayes
+author: Juan Elosua and Brittany Mayes
 email: nprapps@npr.org
 twitter: nprviz
 ---